 The Sigfox Library's core API is composed of base and optional features.
-The base features take care of the frame building and scheduling (in time and frequency).
-The optional features deal with Radio Configuration support, Downlink support, Secure Element support, etc.
+Base features take care of the frame building and scheduling (in time and frequency), while optional features deal with Radio Configuration support, Downlink support, Secure Element support, etc.

-To make the link between the Sigfox Library and the hardware components, there is a set of drivers, that performs the following functions:
+To make the link between the Sigfox Library and the hardware components, there is a set of drivers, that perform the following functions:

 - BPSK modulation / GFSK demodulation, which is optimized for each radio chipset characteristics,

 - Non-volatile memory management, which stores parameters and values,

 - Memory Allocation (dependant on each microcontroller)